-CALENDAR 1939-1940
+CALENDAR 1940-1941

-IN THE YEAR OF OUR LORD 1820 EAR OF THE REIGN The Corner Stone of this College DESIGNED FOR SEMINARY A PUBLIC in which the Youth of this and other BRITISH PROVINCES may be EDUCATED in the Various Branches of Literature, Science & Useful Arts The Right / Honourable GEORGE RAMSAY EARL OF DALHOUSIE Baron Dalhousie of Dalhousie Castle Knight Grand Cross of the Most Honourable Military order of the Bath, CAPTAIN GENERAL and GOVERNOR in CHIEF in and over his Majestys Provinces of LOWER CANADA, UPPER CANADA, NOVA SCOTIA and NEW BRUNSWICK and THE ISLANDS OF PRINCE EDWARD& CAPE BRETON, Rear Admiral Griffith & the Captains of MAJESTY'S SQUADRON ON THE STATION, COLONEL GEORGE MACKIE COMMANDANT OF THE GARRISON LIEUT COLONEL GAUNTLETT Commanding the 62rd Regiment and the Field Officers of His Majesty's Forces in this GARRISON &c. &c. &c.
+IN THE YEAR OF OUR LORD 1820 AND IN THE FIRS EAR OF THE REIGN of His the V creo KING BRUCA ORING &c: The Corner Stone of this College DESIGNED FOR A PUBLIC SEMINARY in which the Youth of this and other BRITISH PROVINCES may be EDUCATED in the Various Branches of Literature, Science & Useful Arts WAS LAID Sellency Lieutenant ieneral US The Right Honourable GEORGE RAMSAY EARL OF DALHOUSIE Baron Dalhousie of Dalhousie Castle Knight Grand Cross of the Most Honourable Military order of the Bath, CAPTAIN GENERAL and GOVERNOR in CHIEF in and over his Majestys Provinces of LOWER CANADA, UPPER CANADA, NOVA SCOTIA and NEW BRUNSWICK and THE ISLANDS OF PRINCE EDWARD& CAPE BRETON.
+Sec: Sec: &c: ACCOMPANIED BY dmiral Griffith & the Oaptains of MAJESTYS SOUNDRON ON THE STATION, COLONEL GEORGE MACKIE COMMANDANT OF THE GARRISON, LIEUT.
+COLONEL GAUNTLETT Commanding the 62nd REGIMENT and the Field Officers of His Majesty's Forces in this GARRISON &c. &c. uke Esa Grand leonge O Muster the wand licers & Brethren of the Respective. dens.C MAY reemasonsin Hallfax.